MileHacker Logo

 • Mexico follows international traffic signs.

-• Speed limits are enforced.
+• Speed regulations are applied.
 Right-on-red is generally permitted unless a sign indicates otherwise.

 • Main roads and highways are generally paved and well-maintained.